 Being fatigued is one of the common symptoms of pregnancy while breastfeeding.
 Just as you think you are getting your energy levels back to normal, you are likely to feel exhausted at the slightest effort.
 Simply doing the laundry or washing the dishes might prove to be too much for you.
 While fatigue usually sets in towards the end of the first trimester, with breastfeeding mothers, this can happen early on.

 This is one symptom that you are likely to attribute to breastfeeding your baby.
 However, if you suddenly experience increased nipple sensitivity or find your nipples extra painful and sore after breastfeeding, then you might want to take a pregnancy test.

 4. Reduced Milk Production

 The cramping that occurs if you are pregnant can be quite severe.
-It might feel as if you are about to start your period, but that never happens, and only the cramping persists.
+It might feel as if your period is about to start, but that never happens, and only the cramping persists.
 This could be a strong indicator of the possibility of pregnancy especially if it is accompanied by spotting while breastfeeding.

 6. Nausea or Morning Sickness

 If you are pregnant while breastfeeding, it is likely that nausea and morning sickness will be greater this time around.
 Hence, it is important that you ensure it does not prevent you from eating well as you will need to provide nourishment to two babies simultaneously as well as sustain your own energy and health.